EasyEngine/easyengine/README.md

 ## IMPORTANT UPDATE

-A new major release of EasyEngine is worked in `refactor branch` https://github.com/rtCamp/easyengine/tree/refactor
+A new major release of EasyEngine is worked in [`refactor branch`] ( https://github.com/rtCamp/easyengine/tree/refactor)  ([*Read reasons for refactoring is here*] (https://rtcamp.com/easyengine-refueling/))

-We will publish reasons for the delay in next release soon.

-In any case, you can continue to use current version.
+You can continue to use current version.
 It won't break!

+We are also available for chatting at https://gitter.im/rtCamp/easyengine

 ## Quick Start